johnsonandjohnson/Bodiless-JS/packages/bodiless-layouts/README.md

 You can hover over the infomation icon to see a description of the component.

-When you have found the right component, simply click on it, and it will be added at the end of the activated flowContainerGrid.
+When you have found the right component, simply click on it, and it will be added at the end of the activated flowContainer.

 ### Removing a component

-When any component in the flowContainerGrid is active it will provide a delete button to the context menu.
+When any component in the flowContainer is active it will provide a delete button to the context menu.
 Clicking on this icon will remove the component.

 ### Resizing a component

-When any component in the flowContainerGrid is active it will appear with a blue border.
+When any component in the flowContainer is active it will appear with a blue border.
 You can resize the component by clicking on the right edge of the border.
 Note: this can be done at different breakpoints to adjust the size of the component at that breakpoint and above.